20 Best Things to Do in Nerja (A Local’s Guide)

 Wandering around Nerja Historical Centre is truly an experience โ its beautiful Andalusian whitewashed buildings, balconies decorated with bright flowers that stand out against the white walls, and pebble streets make it a unique and picturesque place to stroll through.

-The area is also home to many independent shops that sell handmade ceramic and leather products, as well as bars and restaurants where you can have delicious tapas.
+The area is also home to many independent shops that sell handmade ceramic and leather products, as well as bars and restaurants serving delicious tapas.
 If you’re looking for a food recommendation from a local, then head to Bar El Pulguilla!

 I’ve also compiled a list of restaurants in Nerja here.
 I’ve personally tried these places and can recommend them.